multiversx/mx-docs/docs/integrators/observing-squad.md

 $ ./script.sh start
 ```

+After successfully migrating to the new scripts and upgrading the squad, you can not remove the old scripts. (example: `rm -rf ~/elrond-go-scripts`)

 ## **Monitoring and trivial checks**

 One can monitor the running Observers using the **termui** utility (installed during the setup process itself in the `CUSTOM_HOME="/home/ubuntu"